Nikolay-Toshev/PharmaQ/README.md

 Once the application is running, open your browser and navigate to:
 - http://127.0.0.1:88 (it will not work properly on localhost:88)
 - http://127.0.0.1:8025 for Mailhog

+Some commands, such as docker-compose up --build, may require root privileges.
+Use sudo if you encounter permission issues.